Rosenberg's Deli rolls out real New York-style bagels in Five Points

 The vibe at Rosenberg's is cool, too.
 It has two entrances, one on Welton and another on 26th Avenue -- both of which are currently unmarked as Pollack waits for the city to approve exterior signage.
 And there is plenty of seating at the deli's long counter and fourteen tables, sided by bright orange and muted gray vinyl booths.

 Kristin Pazulski The Five Points deli opened Tuesday, and will have a grand opening July 26.

-Pollock's bagels are truly New York-style.
-He created his version after working in New York bagel shops and getting water samples from New York and New Jersey water- treatment centers to recreate the correct molecular water structure.
+Pollack's bagels are truly New York-style.
+He created his version after working in New York bagel shops and getting water samples from New York and New Jersey water- treatment centers to re-create the correct molecular water structure.
 The trick is using the right water and baking method, he explains: The perfect bagel is a "roll with a hole," when patrons can't tell the bottom from the top.

 Pollack started with four flavors and now has twelve, but says he's still perfecting his bagel.
 "We're the only one doing it now, but we know we won't be forever.
 When competition comes in, what will set us aside will be what we put on our bagels," he says.

 That's why the Rosenberg's menu not only includes a standard breakfast bagel sandwich with egg, cheese and meat, but also multiple cream cheese flavors and other spreads -- he'll be adding a caviar cream cheese soon, Pollack says.
 Four types of fish are smoked in-house.
 And then there's the Frenchie, a "gourmet McGriddle," Pollack says, with day-old bagels French-toasted and served with egg, meat, cheese and maple syrup.